Pancharatnam-Zak phase: Geometric phase via Pancharatnam route

-This property of form invariance of $\gamma_{g}$ under reparameterisation, along with the local gauge invariance, is a clear evidence of the geometric origin of this phase.
-Owing to this fact, $\gamma_{g}$, so defined as (\ref{pangp}), is called the \emph{geometric phase}.
-The above expression for (\ref{pangp}) and its proper generalization encompassing the case of non-unitary evolution were originally obtained long back using a manifestly geometric route~\cite{samuel1988}.
-The existence of such a phase is well established through several experiments~\cite{bhandari1988, chyba1988, berry1987, shapere1989, martin2012}.
+where $t = s_M$.
+This expression for the geometric phase and its proper generalization encompassing the case of non-unitary evolution were obtained long back using a manifestly geometric route~\cite{samuel1988}.
+The existence of such a geometric phase is well established through several experiments~\cite{berry1987, shapere1989,bhandari1988, chyba1988, martin2012}.